farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

 -------------------------------------

 .. holy hell is this bad.
+.. hey if it means anything the source code at IPython.sphinxext.custom_doctests is actually crystal clear

-The Sphinx extension that provides support for embedded IPython code provides a pseudo-decorator @doctest, which treats the input/output block as a doctest, raising a RuntimeError during doc generation if the actual output (after running the input) does not match the expected output.
+The Sphinx extension that provides support for embedded IPython code provides a pseudo-decorator `@doctest`, which treats the input/output block as a doctest, raising a :keyword:`RuntimeError` during doc generation if the actual output (after running the input) does not match the expected output.

 An example usage is: